Loss of retirement income fund

 1. Purpose

-The purpose of the SIPP and related policies is to describe the WSIB’s essential investment policies and to define permitted investments that are appropriate to the management of the Fund and consistent with the Act and regulations thereunder, and all other relevant statutory and regulatory requirements.
+The purpose of the SIPP and related policies is to describe the WSIB’s essential investment policies, define permitted investments for the Fund and describe the governance structure of the Fund.
 For greater certainty, annuities purchased to provide benefits from the Fund in accordance with elections made by injured workers are outside the scope of the SIPP.

-In formulating the SIPP, the Investment Committee and the Board of Directors have had regard to all factors that may affect the Fund’s ability to meet its financial obligations, including the following:
+In formulating the SIPP, the Investment Committee and the Board of Directors have considered all factors that may affect the Fund’s ability to meet its financial obligations, including:

-1. The nature of the liabilities and obligations of the Fund;
+1. The nature of the liabilities and obligations;

 4. Historical and expected capital market returns;

-6. The benefits and risks associated with alternative investment policies; and
+6. Potential benefits and risks associated with alternative investment policies; and

 2. Fund characteristics and background